OpenRadioss/OpenRadioss/Stable_code.md

       set /p latest-tag=<tags.txt
       git checkout %latest-tag%

-### Obtain the stable release from your fork of OpenRadioss repository
+### Obtain the stable release from your fork of the OpenRadioss repository

-Command line calls permits to gather the tags from OpenRadioss when clone is from a fork:
+Command line calls permit gathering the tags from OpenRadioss when the clone is from a fork:

-#### On linux in the fork clone
+#### On Linux in the fork clone

   To gather all tags from OpenRadioss: